nchekwa/jcollect-sh/jcollect-sh/README.md

 <strong>You decide</strong> what additional data you whant to collect.<bt>
 You can create your own script and put in same directory where you have jcollect-sh-script.sh.<br>
 Your script should have syntax:  <strong>\<junos|junos-qfx|evo\>_\<device-model\>_\<name\>.sh</strong><br>
 Please include print function <strong>exe</strong> on the top of the script.
-This will function will add additional time stamp and also will include full command inside log file - so that will allow much bettere understand when and what command you include in your script.<br>
+This function will add additional time stamp and also will include full command inside log file - this will make the file analysis easier.<br>

 ```bash
 #!/bin/sh